seahomebatumi-ai/crypto-auto/ANALYST-INSTRUCTIONS.md

   and all three printed `БЕЗ ИЗМЕНЕНИЙ`.
 Three runs of the same three lines, each one further from the market than the last, is precisely what «the answer never changes» looks like from the reading end.
+- **In a TREND the entry is a retest, and the level is CUT rather than chosen.** The clause above — «in a trending or overheated regime a mean-reversion pullback zone is the default failure mode, the entry is a breakout retest or nothing» — named an object and never a computation, so in every trend this engine has ever measured it published the «or nothing» half and never once the first (map inv.
+58).
+The construction:
+  `invalidationInfo` is cut from `index.html` and executed on the coin's structural row (§5), exactly as `marketRegime` is and for the same reason (map inv.
+21).
+It returns the reference price broke — the 30-day extreme, with the 90-day as its own fallback — the structural price beside it, and the clipped distance production puts behind every stop it draws (map §3.2). **That level is the zone, and that distance is the invalidation.** Neither is invented here, neither is read off a chart, and neither is a second implementation of anything.
+- **The target is a level in the same structural row, and R:R at the frozen price decides publication.** Where no structural level clears `RR_MIN`, the coin is refused BY NAME in the appendix and does not appear — a refusal, not a silence. **The known tension is production's own and is NOT resolved here:** `tradeGeometry`'s target is always the 90-day extremum, so a coin deep into a trend sits close to it and breaks R:R by construction (map §3.12).
+That is an open architectural item in the map, gated on an archive backtest, and this file does not act on it — a continuation target with no backtest behind it is precisely what map inv.
+32 forbids.
+What a run owes here is the computation and the named refusal, never a more convenient number.
 - **Leverage is never issued unless the Boss explicitly asks.** It is then computed per System Map §3.2/§3.4 from a live board reading — never chosen, never reconstructed.
 Above `L_CAP` it is never issued however requested.